“Knowledge is Power.”

 The list of items NOT subject to additional tariffs until December 15th, coined List 4B, includes roughly 600 HTS codes covering electronics, chemicals, food, sports equipment, clothes, wooden hangers, as well as many other items.
 However, there are still many items, including food, beverages, chemicals, glasses, blinds and clothing, that will remain subject to additional List 4 tariffs effective September 1st.
 Not surprisingly, this list is being referred to as List 4A.

-PLEASE NOTE: The USTR recently created a new site designed to help importers navigate the Section 301 tariff process, including an HTS search tool, along with other helpful features.
+PLEASE NOTE: The USTR created a site designed to help importers navigate the Section 301 tariff process, including an HTS search tool, along with other helpful features.

 Section 301 Reference Chart – U.S. Tariffs (Importers)